Composer-Performer Orchestration Research Ensemble (CORE)

 3. Course syllabi developed at the participating institutions

-4. CORE project overview, including a documentary film
+4. CORE project overview, including several documentary films and concert videos

 Personnel